irSilviana/ea-johndeerepayment/README.md

 - **User Profile Integration**: Allows administrators to manage John Deere account details (account enabled status, account number, account name, and payment option) from the user profile page in the WordPress admin area.

+- **Bulk Action**:
+- Adds a new bulk action to the users list to enable or disable John Deere accounts for multiple users at once.
+- Adds a new column to the users list to display the status of the John Deere payment for each user.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/john-deere-payment` directory, or install the plugin through the WordPress plugins screen directly.